Pennsylvania Licensure Requirements

 $76.00 Renewal Fee

-A nurse licensed to practice by the State Board of Nursing.
-Practical nursing is the performance of selected nursing acts in the care of the ill, injured or infirm under the direction of a licensed professional nurse, a licensed physician or a licensed dentist which do not require the specialized skill, judgment and knowledge required in professional nursing.
+A nurse licensed to practice practical nursing by the State Board of Nursing.
+Practical nursing is the performance of selected nursing acts in the care of the ill, injured or infirm under the direction of a licensed registered nurse, a licensed physician or a licensed dentist which do not require the specialized skill, judgment and knowledge required of an RN.

 Education Requirement:

-To become a practical nurse, you must finish high school or obtain a GED and satisfactorily complete a program in practical nursing prescribed and approved by the board in a school, hospital or other educational institution, of not less than fifteen hundred (1,500) hours and within a period of not less than twelve months.
+To become a practical nurse, an applicant must finish high school or obtain a GED and satisfactorily complete a program in practical nursing prescribed and approved by the board in a school, hospital or other educational institution.

 Examination Requirement:

-You must pass the NCLEX-RN® (or its predecessor SBTPE).
+The applicant must pass the NCLEX-PN® (or its predecessor SBTPE).

 Education Required for Biennial Renewal

-To renew your license every two years, you must complete 2 hours of Board-approved training in how to recognize and report child abuse.
+To renew license every two years, licensees must complete 2 hours of Board-approved training in how to recognize and report child abuse.

 Initial Licensing Fee:

-$95 if you went to nursing school in Pennsylvania
+$95 if applicant went to practical nursing school in Pennsylvania

-$115 if you went to nursing school outside of Pennsylvania
+$115 if applicant went to practical nursing school outside of Pennsylvania

-$120 if you're applying based on having a license from another state
+$120 if applicant is applying based on having an LPN license from another state

-$145 if you're applying with a license from another state but need to take the exam
+$145 if applicant is applying with an LPN license from another state but need to take the exam

 Licensure Renewal Fee: